Lennholm/Timeless/README.md

 #### Modifiers ####

-All modifiers throw a `IllegalArgumentException` if the argument is not a number.
+All modifier methods throw an `IllegalArgumentException` if the argument is not a number.

 ##### `.withYear(year);` #####

 Returns a new instance with the year specified by *year* while the monthOfYear and dayOfMonth will be preserved.
-If the dayOfMonth of the original instance is higher than the lastDayOfMonth in the new instance, the dayOfMonth will be set do lastDayOfMonth.
+If the dayOfMonth of the original instance is higher than the lastDayOfMonth in the new instance, the dayOfMonth will be set to lastDayOfMonth.
 E.g. `new Timeless("Mon Feb 29 2016").withYear(2014);` will return `Fri Feb 28 2014`.

 ##### `.withMonthOfYear(month);` #####

 Returns a new instance with the monthOfYear specified by *month* while the year and dayOfMonth will be preserved.
-If the dayOfMonth of the original instance is higher than the lastDayOfMonth in the new instance, the dayOfMonth will be set do lastDayOfMonth.
+If the dayOfMonth of the original instance is higher than the lastDayOfMonth in the new instance, the dayOfMonth will be set to lastDayOfMonth.
 E.g. `new Timeless("Fri Jan 31 2014").withMonthOfYear(2);` will return `Fri Feb 28 2014`.

 Throws an `OutOfRangeException` if *month* is less than 1 or greater than 12.